Employment at the UConn Library

 - Performs duties parallel to position responsibilities as required.

-- Knowledge of principles of diversity, equity, and inclusion.
+- Demonstrated commitment to diversity, equity, and inclusion.

 Employment at UConn and Appointment Terms

 UConn is one of the top public research universities in the nation, with more than 30,000 students pursuing answers to critical questions in labs, lecture halls, and the community.
 Knowledge exploration throughout the University’s network of campuses is united by a culture of innovation.
 An unprecedented commitment from the state of Connecticut ensures UConn attracts internationally renowned faculty and the world’s brightest students.
-A tradition of coaching winning athletes makes UConn a standout in Division l sports and fuels our academic spirit.
 As a vibrant, progressive leader, UConn fosters a diverse and dynamic culture that meets the challenges of a changing global society.

 The University of Connecticut is committed to building and supporting a multicultural and diverse community of students, faculty, and staff.
 The diversity of students, faculty, and staff continues to increase, as does the number of honors students, valedictorians, and salutatorians who make UConn their top choice.
 More than 100 research centers and institutes serve the University’s teaching, research, diversity, and outreach missions, leading to UConn’s ranking as one of the nation’s top public research universities.

 UConn’s faculty and staff are a critical link to fostering and expanding our vibrant, multicultural and diverse University community.
 As an Affirmative Action/Equal Employment Opportunity employer, UConn encourages applications from women, veterans, people with disabilities and members of traditionally underrepresented populations.